-MCoC What if...?
-Series
+MCoC What if ...? series

-What if - My midwifery continuity team is organising how we work?
 Good rostering practice is key to ensuring the success of a midwifery continuity team.
 While there are contractual and legislative elements to rostering which must be complied with, getting teams to develop rosters together is equally important and self-rostering can help with this.